-However, most haven’t seen much change in their rankings.
-After the rollout was completed on September 9, it left SEOs wondering what all the fuss was about.
+However, most didn’t see much change in their rankings.
+After the rollout was completed, it left SEOs wondering what all the fuss was about.

-In this post, we’ll take a deeper look at these updates, what is known about their impact so far, and what you should do now to ensure your site continues performing optimally!
+In this post, we’ll take a deeper look at what the Helpful Content System is, what is known about the impact of the updates, and what you can do to ensure your site continues performing optimally as new updates are rolled out!

 Table of Contents